ivanojgarcia/movies-challenge/README.md

 > **Note**: You must be into the folder or directory **ms-movies** to make it work

+Before execute the commands, you must configure the config.json file, this file has in the next route **movies-challenge/ms-movies/config/config.json**, with this configuration you can run the services in your local machine.

+You can to take this example Json:

+      {
+	    "development": {
+		    "username": "yapp-user-challenge",
+		    "password": "yappChallenge",
+		    "database": "yapp-app",
+		    "host": "127.0.0.1",
+		    "port": "3306",
+		    "dialect": "mysql"
+	    },
+	    "test": {
+		    "username": "yapp-user-challenge",
+		    "password": "yappChallenge",
+		    "database": "yapp-app",
+		    "host": "127.0.0.1",
+		    "port": "3306",
+		    "dialect": "mysql"
+	    },
+	    "production": {
+		    "username": "yapp-user-challenge",
+		    "password": "yappChallenge",
+		    "database": "yapp-app",
+		    "host": "127.0.0.1",
+		    "port": "3306",
+		    "dialect": "mysql"
+	    }
+    }

+> **Important:** You must to change the values **username**, **password**, **host** and **port** by your values or information of Database,.
+> You can leave the name of the DB, this is because the scripts created it for you.

+All is ready for start and execute the scripts

 **For create our DB:**

     $~ npm run create:db